Gradual Fine-Tuning for Flow Matching Models: Discussion

 This loss is now tractable, and can be optimized directly over the parameters of the neural network \(v_\theta\).
-When the unconditional base and target vector fields are defined as the marginals of their conditional counterparts, we can show that the gradients of the conditional objective \(\mathcal{L}_\pi\) with respect to the model parameters \(\theta\) will be exactly equivalent to the gradients of the unconditional GFT objective \(\mathcal{L}\) (proof given in Appendix \ref{ap:Grad_equivalence}).
+When the unconditional base and target vector fields are defined as the marginals of their conditional counterparts, we can show that the gradients of the conditional objective \(\mathcal{L}_\pi\) will be exactly equivalent to the gradients of the unconditional GFT objective \(\mathcal{L}\) (proof given in Appendix \ref{ap:Grad_equivalence}).
 Optimizing this conditional loss therefore preserves the theoretical guarantees of the unconditional objective, while enabling the use of arbitrary couplings, including OT, during fine-tuning without introducing bias.

-Note that unlike pretraining, which considers a single pair of source and target distributions, fine-tuning involves the shared source distribution \(p_0\), the pretraining target \(p_1\), and the fine-tuning target \(q\).
-Our objective is ultimately to generate samples from \(q\) by transporting mass from \(p_0\), making \((p_0, q)\) the natural pair to couple during fine-tuning.
-When \(q\) is close to \(p_1\), OT paths from the coupling \((p_0, p_1)\), as might be used during pretraining, give a good approximation for short paths from \(p_0\) to \(q\).
-In this setting, the pretrained model provides a strong initialization for the target dynamics (see results over small distribution shifts, Section \ref{sc:small_ds}).